Thursday, February 26, 2026

 Parapsychology and the Search for Psi - Part1: Overview of Parapsychology

-There are three main kinds of alleged paranormal phenomena (called psi) that are studied in parapsychology:
+Three main kinds of alleged paranormal phenomena (called psi) are studied in parapsychology:

 • PK (Psychokinesis) - mind over matter